-There will be an ARCP at the end of each year of intermediate level training and you will be sent a letter well in advance of the date(s) for the panel detailing what paperwork you must provide.
+There will be an ARCP at the end of each year of intermediate level training.
+You will be sent information in advance of the date(s) detailing what evidence you must provide.
 ARCP dates can be found on ARCP webpage.
 The ARCP at the end of Year 4 is a major review that draws everything together, including examination results, and confirms that the totality of the objectives of intermediate level training (ST years 3 and 4), including the assessment of 'attitudes', has been achieved.
 Once these objectives have been met the Intermediate Level Training Certficate (ILTC) can be awarded and the trainee can progress to Year 5 - Higher Training.
 As set out below - the RCoA do permit entry to ST5 higher training units if the Final FRCA is outstanding for a period of 12 months.
 In this instance an Intermediate Level Progress Report is signed, rather then the ILTC.
 Without either certificate, there can be no entry into higher and advanced levels of training.
 It is important at this stage to begin planning for your final 3 years of training, including career aims and advanced training options.
-The ST4 ARCP day, also includes an 'Introduction to Higher & Advanced Training', with a series of lectures detailing advanced training options.

 Final FRCA Examination

 Regional FRCA teaching is provided in North Wales, Newport, Cardiff and Swansea, plus a new Final written FRCA Course and Final VIVA course are delivered in South Wales.
 Details of which will be updated in latest news and updates

 Guidelines for management of trainees who have failed to pass the Final FRCA exam by the end of ST4